Site icon Compassion International Blog

 From October to November, the city of San Miguel in El Salvador hosts a series of celebrations.
 They culminate in one big street festival that takes place on Nov.
 21, called the Carnival de San Miguel.

-The festival was created in honor of the patron of the city — the Virgen de la Paz or the Virgin Mary.
+The festival is in honor of the patron of the city — the Virgen de la Paz, or the Virgin Mary.
 It is now one of the most famous celebrations in Central America.
-Thousands travel to the city to experience the festive parades, popular musical performances and traditional dances.
+Thousands travel to the city to experience festive parades, musical performances and dances.

 Christmas